axibase/atsd/administration/migration/cluster.md

 Copy the `/opt/atsd/atsd/conf/axibase.keytab` file [generated](../../installation/cloudera.md#generate-keytab-file-for-axibase-principal) for the `axibase` principal from the ATSD server to the `/tmp/migration/` directory on the YARN ResourceManager server.

-#### Add admin permissions to the existent `axibase` principal.
+#### Grant Admin Permissions

-The `axibase` principal requires admin permissions to perform table cloning during migration.
+The `axibase` principal requires administrative permissions to perform table cloning during the migration process.

-That permission will be revoked after migration succeed.
+These elevated permissions will be revoked after the migration is completed.

  Login into the HMaster server and locate the `hbase.keytab` file.